arduino/docs-content/content/hardware/02.uno/carriers/uno-breakout-carrier/tutorials/01.user-manual/content.md

 ### Headset Detection

-The `HS_DET` signal on J14 pin 40 and JMISC pin 42 can be monitored from the MPU's Linux system to detect when a headset is physically connected, enabling automatic audio routing changes in software.
+The `HS_DET` signal on J14 pin 40 and JMISC pin 42 can be monitored on the MPU's Linux system to detect when a headset is physically connected, enabling automatic software-based audio routing changes.

 ## PWM